ymcatwincities/openy/SMOKE_TESTS.md

 1. There are settings to configure who should receive email confirmation
 2. Forms for adding settings work correctnly without any issues
 3. Emails are sending  after form submission

+# Scheduler

+## Content types

+### User

+Administrator

+### Steps

+1. Login as Admin
+2. Go to Content page
+3. Verify while creating pages schedules is enabled for the following content types:
+- Alert
+- Blog Post
+- Class
+- Event
+- Landing page
+- News Post
+- Program
+- Program Subcategory
+- Social Post

+### Expected results

+The following Open Y Content types support the ability to schedule page publishing:
+- Alert
+- Blog Post
+- Class
+- Event
+- Landing page
+- News Post
+- Program
+- Program Subcategory
+- Social Post

+## Scheduler Editing

+### User

+Administrator

+### Steps

+1. Login as Admin
+2. Go to Content
+3. Start create a new content (any supported content type)
+4. Verify on the right sidebar there are scheduling options with two fields:
+- publish on (date and time)
+- unpublish on (date and time)

+### Expected results

+All supported by Scheduler content types provide the ability specify publish/unpublish date and time

+## Scheduler Publishing

+### User

+Administrator

+### Steps

+1. Login as Admin
+2. Verify user timezone is the same as timezone where you do tests, if not change it and save user profile.
+3. Go to Content
+4. Create a new Alert
+5. Fill the form
+6. In the Scheduling options specify publish/unpublish on date and time
+7. Go to the page Content -> Scheduled (tab) or /admin/content/scheduled
+8. Verify you can see just created alert in the list
+9. Verify alert published on specified date and time
+10. Verify alert unpublished on specified date and time

+*Note: While testing you can specify the current date and time +5 minutes and run cron manually on the page (/admin/config/system/cron).*

+### Expected results

+1. Scheduled to be published on a specific date and time page is published.
+2. Scheduled to be unpublished on a specific date and time page is unpublished.